How to take the MRT underground train in Bangkok

 Many MRT stations also have cafes, coffee shops and small independent stores which means, if you need to pick up breakfast or a coffee, or stop by the 7-11, before you get on the train or want to grab a newspaper to read while you’re on it, you can do that too.

-So, don’t be worried about taking the MRT especially as, once you’ve watched this excellent video telling you everything you’ll ever need to know about how to take the MRT underground train in Bangkok, you’ll soon be using it to head to places like Hua Lamphong station to catch the regular train to Ayutthaya or Chiang Mai, or up to northern Bangkok to spend the morning at Chatuchak Weekend Market.
+So, don’t be worried about taking the MRT.
+Especially as, once you have watched the excellent video below telling you everything you need to know about how to take the MRT underground train in Bangkok, you will soon be using it to head to places like Hua Lamphong station to catch the regular train to Ayutthaya or Chiang Mai, or up to northern Bangkok to spend the morning at Chatuchak Weekend Market.